arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistrbuted.md

 ## Configure the Confluent Schema Registry

-> Note :  The below steps need to be repeatred for both the
+> Note :  The below steps need to be repeated for both edge nodes on the cluster.

-- To run the HDInsight worker in distributed mode one needs to look at two important files
+- To run the HDInsight worker in **distributed mode** one needs to look at two important files

   - `connect-distributed.properties` : Located at /usr/hdp/current/kafka-broker/bin/